Skip to main content

 5 Scenarios:

-• A VPC CNI Baseline
+• A VPC CNI Default (Baseline)

-• B Cilium + kube-proxy (migration impact)
+• B Cilium + kube-proxy (Measuring transition impact)

-• C Cilium kube-proxy-less (kube-proxy removal effect)
+• C Cilium kube-proxy-less (Effect of removing kube-proxy)

 • D Cilium ENI Mode (Overlay vs Native Routing)